jidegithub/jidegithub/README.md

 - 👋 My name is Olajide and I"m a Software Engineer and Technical Writer
 - 👀 I’m interested in Devops engineering and cloud computing
-- 🌱 I’m currently learning AWS and Python
+- 🌱 I’m currently learning Kubernetes and Microservices architecture

 ### 🛠 &nbsp;Tech Stack